 General Nephrology deals with the treatment and management of Nephrotic syndrome, acute nephritic syndrome, acute renal failure, and chronic renal failure.
-Being a tertiary care center, all types of acute renal failure are encountered.
+Being a tertiary care centre, all types of acute renal failure are encountered.
 Diabetic Nephropathy is the most commonly encountered chronic kidney disease

 Given below are the descriptions of the conditions treated:

 Is a condition where a patient develops swelling of the legs and face and is found to have severe protein excretion in the urine.
 A kidney Biopsy is required in adults to know the cause of this condition.

-Is a condition commonly affecting children?
+Is a condition commonly affecting children.
 Usually in this condition, following a sore throat or a skin infection, the child develops red urine (due to blood in the urine), swelling of the face and legs, and increase in blood pressure.
-It is usually a self-limiting process that clears up by itself in a few days to a few weeks time
+It is usually a self-limiting process that clears up by itself in a few days to weeks time